 In cold-weather conditions, use specially formulated epoxy, urethane and zinc coatings that have the ability to cure down to as low as 0°F. Be sure to avoid water-borne coatings under these conditions, as they have the potential to freeze.

-4. Paint Odors or Solvents
+4. Paint odors or solvents

 There are very few paints and coatings that do not contain organic solvents.
 Even water-borne coatings contain solvents in their formulations to promote film formation.
 Typically, these coatings have less odor than their solvent-borne counterparts, although many have a distinctive ammonia odor.
 This emphasizes the need for asset owners to understand the product being applied.